Velocifire VM30 review

 Velocifire VM30 Mechanical Keyboard Overall Verdict

-Overall, the Velocifire is a decent keyboard especially considering the low price (less than $70 at time of review).
+Overall, the Velocifire VM30 is a decent keyboard especially considering the low price (less than $70 at the time of review).
 One glaring weakness of this keyboard is this doesn’t have the ability to use the Print Screen, Scroll Lock, or Pause functions of a regular keyboard which will be a dealbreaker for many people.
+That being said, considering the low cost of the VM30, I highly recommend it for those on a budget.
+The Velocifire VM30 is a full sized keyboard that can make a great addition to any PC gaming rig.

 If you’re looking for a similar keyboard with the functionality of those three keys and you’re willing to spend $10-20 more, take a look at the Gamdias Hermes 7 Color.